aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 #### Setting up a new origin access control (OAC)

-Setup an S3 origin with origin access control as follows:
+Setup a standard S3 origin with origin access control as follows:

 ```ts
 const myBucket = new s3.Bucket(this, 'myBucket');